itsmeasaurus/itsmeasaurus/README.md

 > [!BREAKING NEWS]
-> I'm also moving to frontendddddddd
+> I'm moving to frontendddddddd

 ## Hi there 👋